bcoin-org/bcoin/README.md

 // Create our redeeming transaction. var mtx = new bcoin.mtx();

-// Add output 0 from our coinbase. mtx.addInput(cb, 0);
+// Add output 0 from our coinbase as an input. mtx.addTX(cb, 0);

 // Send 10,000 satoshis to ourself,
 // creating a fee of 40,000 satoshis.